 You either eat in your room, a private dining room or a larger restaurant, depending on the ryokan you stay.
 There is a set menu each evening, but some ryokans can cater for those with dietary requirements if given advance notice.

 Do the staff speak English?

 Typically very little English is spoken by the staff in a ryokan.
 There may be one or two members staff who speak a little English.
 Your private guide will help you translate on arrival, so you can have an introduction to the ryokan and plan what time you are having dinner.
 Despite the language barrier, the staff are wonderfully friendly and willing to help.

 Yes – many rooms sleep up to four or five people on futons, so you can all share.
 Some ryokans offer a slightly different menu for children, but it is certainly best for those with more adventurous taste buds.

-Can I stay in a ryokan as a solo traveler?
+Can I stay in a ryokan as a solo traveller?

-Many of the ryokans do not allow solo travelers, especially during the busier months.
-However, a few will allow solo travelers and we can help arrange this.
+Many of the ryokans do not allow solo travellers, especially during the busier months.
+However, a few will allow solo travellers and we can help arrange this.

 Do all ryokans offer the same experience?

 There is a varying degree of how traditional a ryokan be – some have more of an international influence than others.
 This is great as, if you are little unsure of throwing yourself into the full experience, then you can ease yourself in.